 Transparency is the best policy

-In early 2017 we conducted interviews with some of our current and past clients about the time they had to choose a mobile app development agency to develop their mobile app.
+A few years back, we conducted interviews with some of our clients about the time they had to choose a mobile app development agency to develop their mobile app.
 Trust, turns out, is the most challenging factor when deciding which mobile development partner to go with, especially when we’re talking remote teams.

 Ever since, we worked even more as we did before on installing a sense of trust for our clients, as early on as possible.